 The Board has standing Audit; Compensation; Health, Safety and Environment; and Nominating and Corporate Governance Committees.
-Each of the standing committees are comprised of non-employee Directors, and in the business judgment of the Board, all of the non-employee Directors are independent.
-The Board has made the determination regarding the independence of non-employee Directors based on the independence standards set forth in our corporate governance guidelines.
+Each of the standing committees are comprised of non-employee Directors, and in the business judgment of the Board, all of the non-employee Directors are independent, after considering all relevant facts and circumstances, as well as the independence standards set forth in our corporate governance guidelines.
+Our corporate governance guidelines are attached as Appendix A to this proxy statement and are also available on our website at www.halliburton.com.